zorlack/turntable-traction-drive/SOURCING.md

 I found that it was a relatively simple matter to provide a local steel shop with the [2D DXFs](dxfs/) and the [Custom Parts Overview](TurntableTractionDrive-PartsOverview.pdf).
 The PDF makes it easy for a sales guy to quote the job without needing CAD.
 The PDF also communicates expectations around minimum hole diameter and tolerances.

 The design allows for 1/16 of slop between slots and tabs.
 The steel fabiractor must be able to hold 1/16th tolerance.
+The steel company which we worked with said that their plasma process could hold 1/16" of tollerance, but they had a specific requirement that no holes be smaller than 1/4" in diameter.
+This is not a problem for this design as we have so indicated in the [Custom Parts Overview](TurntableTractionDrive-PartsOverview.pdf).